Skip to main content

 The good news is that what’s good for employees is also good for business.

 Creating a strong safety culture lowers the overall risk profile for the company, leading to a reduction in lost productivity, regulatory fines, and workers’ compensation claims.
-And when employees know their company is doing its best to keep them safe and healthy, they tend to be more engaged, more productive, and more committed to the business’ success.
+And when employees know their company is doing its best to keep them safe and healthy, they tend to be more engaged, more productive, and more committed to the business’s success.

 This is particularly true among millennials, who represent a growing segment of the workforce, and are already re-enforcing the business case for strong EHS&S values, thanks to their preference to work for companies that demonstrate a social benefit.